vigilance91/web-bundle/README.md

 </head>
 ```

-Ensure to link to the fiels suffixed with **-test** for unit testing, during development.
+Ensure to link to the fields suffixed with **-test** for unit testing, during development.

 ```
 <head>